 Students who have participated in UC Davis Study Abroad programs (Quarter Abroad, Summer Abroad, and Seminar Abroad) frequently describe their time abroad as one of the most meaningful experiences of their undergraduate education.
 Instructors who design and teach UC Davis Study Abroad Programs make these experiences possible and demonstrate exceptional dedication to student global learning.
 Teaching a study abroad program places demands on instructors that exceed the typical requirements of classroom teaching on campus.

-This Excellence in Teaching in Study Abroad Award, a partnership of Global Affairs and the Academic Senate, recognizes the commitment of instructors who design and teach Study Abroad programs and make international experience accessible to UC Davis students.
+This Excellence in Teaching in Study Abroad Award, a partnership of Global Affairs and the Academic Senate, recognizes the commitment of instructors who design and teach Study Abroad programs and make international experience accessible to all UC Davis students.

 All UC Davis instructors who are members of the Academic Senate or Academic Federation, who have taught a UC Davis Study Abroad program, and who have not previously won the award are eligible.
 Candidates should have taught a UC Davis Study Abroad program for at least three years and cannot currently be serving on the Senate Committee on International Education.

 Characteristics of Excellence in Teaching in Study Abroad

 The award committee suggests that nomination letters consider the following characteristics (this list is suggestive, not exhaustive):

-- Original development and design of an academically rigorous Study Abroad program.
+- Original development and design of a Study Abroad program.

 - Priority will be given to candidates who develop and teach their Study Abroad program.
-However, program development is not a requirement; i.e. faculty members teaching established Study Abroad programs are also eligible.
+However, program development is not a requirement; i.e. faculty members who teach Study Abroad programs designed by others are also eligible.